poppy-project/poppy-docs/en/getting-started/build.md

 Except from **checking the motor orientation**, there is not really any pitfall.
 If you are familiar with Lego bricks, you should be able to assemble an Ergo Jr without much problem!
 In any cases, the rivets are made to be as easy to assemble than to disassemble, so in case of problem you can just start over!

-Also make sure, to **configure your motors** before assembling the robot as it is harder to do after!
+Also make sure, to [**configure your motors**](../assembly-guides/ergo-jr/motor-configuration.md) before assembling the robot as it is harder to do after!

+> **Note** You can find a full assembly documentation in the chapter [step by step assembly of an Ergo Jr](../assembly-guides/ergo-jr/README.md).

 ### Assembling a Torso or a Humanoid